T3chnopath/manticore/mcu_support/periph_drivers/README.md

-Hardware abstracted drivers live in this folder
+Hardware abstracted drivers live in this folder.